Veterinary Medicine author guidelines

 Veterinary Medicine’s goal is to provide concise, credible, and essential information on the most common and emerging diagnostic and therapeutic problems seen in companion-animal practice.
 Articles submitted should be immediately useful to busy practitioners and presented in a clear and readable format.
 Manuscripts are accepted for consideration with the understanding that the material has neither been published elsewhere nor is currently under consideration by another publication.
 When the manuscript is submitted, the authors must disclose any financial arrangement they may have with any company whose product is mentioned in the article or with any company making a competitive product.

-Manuscripts should be typewritten, double-spaced, and submitted in triplicate.
-The text should not exceed 2,000 words and should include subheads where appropriate.
+Manuscripts should be typed and double-spaced.
+The text should not exceed 2,000 words (1,000 to 1,500 words are preferred) and should include subheads where appropriate.

 In general, use generic names of drugs.
 If a trade name is necessary, include the manufacturer’s name.
-Enclose a cover letter indicating the name, affiliation, address, and phone number of the author responsible for correspondence.
+Include all authors' contact information and indicate the name, affiliation, address, and phone number of the author responsible for correspondence.

 Review and approval